-Dispatches police, fire and EMS field units to specific locations using a computer aided dispatch system, multiple video display terminals, two-way radio dispatch console and related equipment.
+Dispatches police, fire, and EMS field units to specific locations using a computer-aided dispatch system, multiple video display terminals, two-way radio dispatch console, and related equipment.

-Evaluates incoming reports of police, fire and medical emergencies; immediately transmits complete and accurate information to appropriate field personnel.
+Evaluates incoming reports of police, fire, and medical emergencies; immediately transmits complete and accurate information to appropriate field personnel.

-Maintains familiarity with area geography including major streets, buildings and recognizes circumstances that may pose hazards to public safety field units and the public.
+Maintains familiarity with area geography including major streets and buildings; recognizes circumstances that may pose hazards to public safety field units and the public.

-Maintains up-to-date understanding of public safety policies and procedures for the Department of Emergency Management, Police, Fire, EMS and other emergency service providers.
+Maintains up-to-date understanding of public safety policies and procedures for the Department of Emergency Management, police, fire, EMS, and other emergency service providers.

-Responds to routine and non-routine inquiries regarding police, fire, or emergency medical services; properly classifies and prioritizes any report or complaint information and determines appropriate course of action; provides appropriate referrals as necessary.
+Responds to routine and non-routine inquiries regarding police, fire, or emergency medical services; properly classifies and prioritizes any report or complaint and determines appropriate course of action; provides appropriate referrals as necessary.

-Responds, reports and mobilizes as necessary.
+Responds, reports, and mobilizes as necessary.

 Works various 8-hour or 10-hour shifts, or longer, including day shift, swing shift, night shift, weekends, holidays, and overtime.